gensx-inc/gensx/website/home/_posts/llm-tic-tac-toe.md

 ![Reasoning models errors](/assets/blog/tic-tac-toe/errors-reasoning.png)

-Criticism aside, these results clearly demonstrate the massive gain in model capability with the latest reasoning models even compared to chain-of-thought in conventional models.
+Criticism aside, these results clearly demonstrate the massive gain in model capability with the latest reasoning models even compared to chain-of-thought in non-reasoning models.

 ## Why are they so bad?

 So why are LLMs so bad at Tic-Tac-Toe?
-LLMs are increasingly reaching parity with humans across a wide variety of tasks including competitive programming, chat, and .
+LLMs are increasingly reaching parity with humans across a wide variety of tasks including competitive programming, chat, and other NLP tasks.
 You'd think they'd be good at Tic-Tac-Toe.
 Especially considering the state space is so small and optimal strategies are well known and easy to understand.

 I won't claim to know for sure why they're so bad, but I'll offer a few hypotheses: